 This handbook is the latest step in our continuing effort to help municipalities meet the daily challenges of governing.
 Our thanks go to community planning consultant Steve Langworthy of LSL Planning for developing this text.
-His knowledge, creativity, insight and responsiveness are most appreciated.
-Contributing to the legal accuracy of this book was League Associate General Counsel Sue Jeffers.
-The Information and Publications staff of the Michigan Municipal League added a measure of common sense and smooth flavor.
+His knowledge, creativity, insight and patience are most appreciated.
+Contributing to the legal accuracy of this book were attorney Gerald A. Fisher of Kohl, Secrest, Wardle, Lynch, Clark & Hampton and League Associate General Counsel Sue Jeffers.
+The Information and Publications staff of the League added a measure of common sense and smooth flavor.

-Our aim is to produce publications that will help make your job easier.
-We welcome suggestions for additions to this publication and your comments in regard to all our publications.
-Let us know how we are doing and how we can be of further assistance!
+The League's goal is to produce publications that will help to make your job easier.
+We welcome suggestions for additions to this publication and your comments in regard to all of our publications.
+Let us know how we are doing and how we can be of further assistance.

-Daniel P. Gilmartin Executive Director Planning Commissioners Handbook
+Daniel P. Gilmartin Executive Director